 Info for the “You cannot possibly be serious about absolute beginners” crowd

 This is a message for any ABSOLUTE BEGINNERS out there.
-If the last 18 months have taught us anything, it is that we have to try new things.
+If COVID has taught us anything, it is that we have to try new things.
 As adults, it is easy to avoid brand new physical challenges that do not build on previous skills.
 We all LOVE to be good at things so as not to “embarrass” ourselves with anything other than competence.

 That only stops us from keeping our minds open to new things.
 Trying something you have never done before unlocks our brains and is simultaneously phenomenal and terrifying.

 Pirate hockey is about doing that with a whole bunch of supportive people that all have been there.
 We are telling the truth when we say you do not need any previous experience to make this happen.
 None.
 Not an ounce.
 One of our co-founders had played pond hockey once in 1975 and never again.
 Another took it up in their late 30’s.
 We have had players of all ages and backgrounds and sizes come play hockey having never stepped on ice in their lives.

 How do we make that happen – Volunteer, dedicated team of coaches at every single practice.
 We focus on skills, habits and concepts.
 We have fun.
 We laugh with joy at every practice.
 We support our teammates when the inevitable tragedies of life crop up.
 Recreational sports are supposed to be about having an incredible amount of fun with a group of like minded individuals.

 We also do that by not giving a hoot about the scoreboard.
 You pick one thing to learn every time you show up to the rink.
 If you learn it, see it for the first time, do part of it, realise you cannot do it yet, then you have been victorious.
 People forget that team sports, especially rec ones, are supposed to be fun.
 Come have fun in a safe and supportive environment.